 Assistant Professor of English

-Barbara Law has taught at Oral Roberts University for 16 years, first as an adjunct instructor and then for the past 12 years as a full-time faculty member in the English and Modern Languages Department.
-Professor Law teaches English Composition, the Honors Seminar “Faith and Civilization in Context,” and will teach a Major Writers class on Dostoevsky in 2017.
-She has been recognized as the Outstanding Faculty Member in her department and as the Outstanding Faculty Member in the Honors Program.
+Barbara Law has taught at Oral Roberts University for 18 years, first as an adjunct instructor and then for the past 14 years as a full-time faculty member in the English and Modern Languages Department.
+Professor Law teaches English Composition, the Honors Seminar “Faith and Civilization in Context,” and will teach a Major Writers class on Dostoevsky in 2019.
+She has been recognized as the Outstanding Faculty Member in her department twice and as the Outstanding Faculty Member in the Honors Program.

 In addition to teaching, Professor Law directs ORU’s Writing Center, which provides writing resources and tutoring to the entire ORU community.
 More than 500 students a year come through the door of the Writing Center to improve their writing skills and receive help on their writing projects.
 Professor Law trains the peer tutors and has written a number of the instructional programs used by the students.
-In fall 2016, Professor Law will open a new lab in the Writing Center designed especially for ORU’s growing numbers of English language learners.
+In fall 2016, Professor Law opened a new lab in the Writing Center designed especially for ORU’s growing numbers of English language learners.
 Currently, she is in the process of digitizing all the instructional material in the Writing Center to make it more accessible to ORU students and faculty.